anchmelev/portfolio/README.md

 **Join Us:** Try Stream now by inviting someone for a chat.
 Share with friends, colleagues, and clients, and explore the seamless communication experience WB Stream offers.

-**Access:** [WB Stream Beta Version](https://beta-stream.wb.ru/) - Experience the platform and its evolving features by visiting the link or downloading the app for your device.
+**Access:** [WB Stream](https://stream.wb.ru/) - Experience the platform and its evolving features by visiting the link or downloading the app for your device.

 ### My Previous Projects at Wildberries